Palace of the Argentine National Congress

-The Palace of the Argentine National Congress (Palacio del Congreso de la Nación Argentina, often referred locally as Palacio del Congreso) is a monumental building, seat of the Argentine National Congress, located in the city of Buenos Aires.
+The Palace of the Argentine National Congress (Palacio del Congreso de la Nación Argentina, often referred locally as Palacio del Congreso or simply Congreso) is a monumental building, seat of the Argentine National Congress, located in the city of Buenos Aires.
 It is located in the barrio of Balvanera at its limit with Monserrat, an area informally known as the Congreso neighbourhood.

 Constructed between 1898 and 1906, the palace is a National Historic Landmark.
 The Kilometre Zero for all Argentine National Highways is marked on a milestone at the Congressional Plaza, next to the building.

 History

 The idea of a congressional palace was first proposed and decreed in 1895.

 Designed by the Italian architect Vittorio Meano and completed by Argentine architect Julio Dormal, the building was under construction between 1898 and 1906.
 Inaugurated that year, its aesthetic details were not completed until 1946.
 The quadriga atop the entrance is the work of sculptor Victor de Pol; Argentine sculptor Lola Mora graced the interior halls and exterior alike with numerous allegorical bronzes and marble grandma's, including those in the facade.

-The edifice was built at a cost of US$6 million allocated by the federal government.

-The building was officially accepted by Congress on 12 May 1906.
+The building was built at a cost of US$6 million allocated by the federal government.
+It was officially accepted by Congress on 12 May 1906.
 As time went by, the building proved too small for its purpose, and in 1974 the construction of the Annex, which now holds the Deputies' offices, was started.

 From 1976 to 1983 the palace housed the Legislative Advisory Commission (CAL), which was a group of officers from the three Armed Forces.

 Congressional Plaza, built by French Argentine urbanist Charles Thays, faces the palace.
 Popular among tourists since its inauguration in 1910, the plaza is also a preferred location for protesters and those who want to voice their opinion about congressional activities.